 Build and run applications to take advantage of the distributed computing offered by the cloud delivery model.
 This can aid businesses to:

-Monitor applications & infrastructure in real-time. and automate configuration/deployment on VMs with the highest security.
+Monitor applications and infrastructure in real-time and automate configuration/deployment on VMs with the highest security.
 Along with this, you can also:

 So, if the cloud has become a commodity, providing an evolving set of infrastructure capabilities enables us to shift our focus on the applications that run in it.

-With these, businesses will be able to create innovative products that can certainly help them, safeguard, their data over the web.
-So, if you are looking for growth through innovation, the cloud is your go-to option that will make your system as fast and flexible.
+With these, businesses will be able to create innovative products that can certainly help them safeguard their data over the web.
+So, if you are looking for growth through innovation, the cloud is your go-to option that will make your system fast and flexible.